Postdoctoral Teaching Fellow in the Social Sciences

 University of Chicago

-His research and teaching interests lie in democratic theory, political participation, critical theory, American and French political thought and history, the role of experts in democratic institutions, and the history of experiments in popular government.
-He has taught courses introducing undergraduates to the history of political thought from Plato to Hannah Arendt, as well as advanced courses on American political thought and contemporary democratic theory.
+His research and teaching interests lie in democratic theory, contemporary political theory, critical theory, and American political thought and history.
+At the University of Chicago, he teaches a year-long course introducing undergraduate students to the history of political thought, as well as seminars in American political thought and in contemporary democratic theory.

 Daniel completed his PhD in political theory in the Political Science Department of the University of Chicago in 2016.
-He holds a B.A. in political science and in philosophy from Yale University (summa cum laude, 2008) and an M.A. in political sociology and philosophy from Université Paris VII-Diderot (2010).
+He holds a B.A. in political science and in philosophy from Yale University (summa cum laude, 2008) and a Master in political sociology and philosophy from Université Paris VII-Diderot (2010).
 His work has been published in Philosophy & Rhetoric and in Syndicate Theology.
-He has also written for The Atlantic, FiveThirtyEight, Vox, and OpenDemocracy.
+He has also written for The Atlantic, Democracy, FiveThirtyEight, and Vox.
 From 2014 to 2016, he was the recipient of the Hanna Holborn Gray Fellowship.
 You can also find him on Academia (here) and on Twitter (here).